 You can request a net interest rate of zero by writing on top of Form 843 "Request for Net Interest Rate of Zero under Rev. Proc.
-2000-26".
+2000-26."
+You must provide documentation to substantiate that you are the taxpayer entitled to receive the interest due on the overpayment.